Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 EM1 III with the 12 - 45mm f4.0 Pro lens - ISO200, f5.6, 1/1.16Sec, +0.7EV - The focus stacked OOC image was edited in Workspace.

-My wife bought the flowers, and I created a small studio with my Olympus EM1 III, tripod, diffuser, and Rotolight Neo 2.
-Did you know the Gradation function varies your camera's exposure settings?
-For example, try the 4 Gradation options and see how they change your Auto Exposure settings.
+My wife bought the lovely flowers, and I created the small studio.
+I used my EM1 III, tripod, diffuser, and Rotolight Neo 2.
+Did you know that, if necessary, the Gradation function will "tweak" the camera's exposure settings?
+Do a quick experiment and try the 4 Gradation options with a fixed ISO and the camera set to Aperture Mode.
+Use the camera's SCP and a constant FOV with a tripod.

 A focus-stacked ISO3200 example.
 I used 4 (bracketed) Enhanced Raw Files and applied the AI noise filter before stacking them in Workspace.